On Twists of A Family of Elliptic Curves and Their $ L-$Function

 where $ p $ and $ q $ are odd prime numbers with $ q - p = 2, $ and $ D = D_{1} \cdots D_{n} $ is a square-free integer with distinct odd prime numbers $ D_{1}, \cdots, D_{n} $ satisfying $ (pq, D) = 1. $ When $ D = 1, E_{1} = E, $ and for $ \varepsilon = 1 $ (resp. $ -1$), we sometimes write $ E^{\varepsilon } = E^{+} $ (resp. $ E^{-}$).
 By Tate's algorithm (see [Ta], [Sil2]), the discriminant, $j-$invariant and conductor of $ E_{D}/ \Q $ are obtained as follows, respectively

 So the equation (1.2) above is a global minimal Weierstrass equation for $ E_{D} $ over the rational number field $ \Q. $ Moreover, $ E_{D} / \Q $ has additive reduction at $ 2, D_{1}, \cdots, D_{n}, $ has multiplicative reduction at $ p, q, $ and has good reduction at other finite places. \\ In the following, we study the arithmetic of these elliptic curves.
-The following arithmetic quantities are explicitly determined: the norm index $ \delta (E, \Q, K)$ (see Theorem 3.3), the root numbers (see Theorem 5.3), the set of anomalous prime numbers (see Proposition 2.4), a few prime numbers at which the image of Galois representation are surjective (see Proposition 2.7).
-Some results about the relation between the ranks of the Mordell-Weil groups, Selmer groups and Shafarevich-Tate groups, and the structure about the $ l^{\infty }-$Selmer groups and the Mordell-Weil groups over $ \Z_{l}-$extension via Iwasawa theory are obtained (see Propositions 3.1, 4.1, 4.2, 5.5, and Theorems 3.4, 3.7, 3.8, 4.3, 4.4).
-The parity conjecture for some of these curves are confirmed (see Theorem 5.4).
-For some former results about their Mordell-Weil groups and $ 2-$degree isogeny Selmer groups, see [QZ1] and [FQ].
+The following quantities are explicitly determined: the norm index $ \delta (E, \Q, K)$ (see Theorem 3.3), the root numbers (see Theorem 5.3), the set of anomalous prime numbers (see Proposition 2.4), a few prime numbers at which the image of Galois representation are surjective (see Proposition 2.7).
+The relation between the ranks of the Mordell-Weil groups, Selmer groups and Shafarevich-Tate groups, and the structure about the $ l^{\infty }-$Selmer groups and the Mordell-Weil groups over $ \Z_{l}-$extension via Iwasawa theory are studied (see Propositions 3.1, 4.1, 4.2, and Theorems 3.4, 3.7, 3.8, 4.3, 4.4).
+On $ L(1), $ one of our main result is as follows 0.2 cm